StudentCode-in/Hacktoberfest2020/README.md

 ## Branch Policy

 - develop: If you are making a contribution make sure to send your Pull Request to this branch.
 All developments goes in this branch.
-- master: After significant features/bug-fixes are accumulated in development branch we will merge it with the master branch.
+- main: After significant features/bug-fixes are accumulated in development branch we will merge it with the main branch.

 -----
 ### How to Contribute to this repository